Go to top

 Both the perfection of tactics and cooperation led to a new type of replicator - a synthesizing replicator.
 At present, it is difficult to say which kind of particles, a few billion years ago, created them.
 However, by observing the phenomenon occurring in every living cell, we can reasonably presume that the synthesizing replicators were brought into existence by three cooperating RNA chains (chains formed from ribose nucleotides):

-• mRNA particles (messenger RNA) - self-replicating particles which are strings of information on which genetic code is stored;
+• mRNA particles (messenger RNA) - self-replicating particles which are strings (sequences) of information on which genetic code is stored;

 • tRNA particles (transfer RNA) - particles that transport, from the environment, the appropriate amino acids and attaches them in the right place according to the genetic code of the mRNA.
-By matching tRNA molecule linked to the corresponding amino acid in the ribosome joins the currently processed part of the matrix (mRNA), and this amino acid is attached to the synthesized protein, a tRNA is released);
+By matching tRNA molecule linked to the corresponding amino acid in the ribosome joins the currently processed part of the matrix (mRNA), and this amino acid is attached to the synthesized protein, then the tRNA is released);

-• rRNA particles (ribosomal RNA) - particles catalyze (now included in the ribosomes, which are involved in the biosynthesis of polypeptides) - building protein structures from amino acids, attracted by the tRNA to the mRNA and arranged in the proper order based on the information stored in the information chain (mRNA).
+• rRNA particles (ribosomal RNA) - particles catalyse (now included in the ribosomes, which are involved in the biosynthesis of polypeptides) - building protein structures from amino acids, attracted by the tRNA to the mRNA and arranged in the proper order based on the information stored in the information chain (mRNA).

 Pic.
 Diagram showing how protein chains are built.